PARC-Robotics/documentation-2023/docs/getting-started-tutorials/introduction-to-matlab.md

 # Getting started with MATLAB

 MATLAB is a programming language and numerical computing environment used by millions of engineers and scientists worldwide.
 It provides a powerful set of tools for analyzing data, developing algorithms, and creating models and simulations.
-Participants can choose to use MATLAB, or any of the other officially supported programming language for this competition.
+Participants will need to use MATLAB to complete Task 2 of the competition.

 ## Overview of MATLAB and its Features

-MATLAB is a high-level language and interactive environment that enables you to perform computationally intensive tasks faster than with traditional programming languages such as C, C++, and Fortran.
+MATLAB is a high-level language and interactive environment that enables you to perform computationally intensive tasks.
 It includes a programming, visualization, and numerical computing environment that has become the standard for technical computing at leading engineering and science companies and the standard language for mathematics, computing, and data science.

 MATLAB offers a number of benefits for engineers and scientists, including: